primis/mrfp/README.md

 Macintosh Resource File Parser
 ==============================

-MRFS is a library for parsing resource files (.rsrc) that follow the format from the classic Macintosh operating system.
+MRFP is a library for parsing resource files (.rsrc) that follow the format from the classic Macintosh operating system.